Lou Taylor Pucci

 Lou Taylor Pucci (born July 27, 1985) is an American actor who first appeared on film in Rebecca Miller's Personal Velocity: Three Portraits in 2002.
 Pucci had his breakthrough leading role in Thumbsucker (2005), for which he won a Special Jury Prize at the Sundance Film Festival and the Silver Bear for Best Actor at the Berlin Film Festival.
 Pucci then starred in The Chumscrubber (2005), Fast Food Nation (2006), The Go-Getter (2007), Explicit Ills (2008), and Carriers (2009).
 Pucci had starring roles in the 2013 Evil Dead remake, as well as The Story of Luke (2013) and Spring (2014).

 Early life and education

 Pucci was born in Seaside Heights, New Jersey.
 His mother, Linda Farver, is a former model and beauty queen (Miss Union County), and his father, Louis Pucci, worked as a guitarist for the bands The Watch and Leap of Faith.
-He has two brothers.
+He has two brothers and one sister Penelope.
 At the age of two, he moved to Keansburg, New Jersey.
 He is a graduate of Christian Brothers Academy in Lincroft, New Jersey.